turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 * What are some of the properties of an array?
 How do they behave?

 ## Data Structures, Collections, and Programming
-In Pairs, post answers to Slack thread:
+In pairs, post answers to Slack thread:
 * What is a "Data Structure"?
   A data structure is a particular way of organizing information so that it can be used efficiently
 * Why are Arrays so ubiquitous?
+  Arrays are the most fundamental collection type in programming — just about every language has them.
+They are the most efficient data structure for **storing & accessing a sequence of objects** and can be easily sorted and searched.
 * What does an Array model conceptually?
 * What are some of the properties of an array?
-  Arrays are the most fundamental collection type in programming.
-Just about every language has them.
-Arrays are collections of data where each element is addressed by a number called the index or position.
+   Arrays are collections of data; each element in an array is addressed by a number called the index or position, starting with 0 (zero-indexed).
+All arrays have a size (length/count).
+Array elements are stored in subsequent memory locations.
+Ruby arrays can hold elements that have different data types.

 ### Arrays - Group Exercise